 Health insurance for business trips abroad

-Also to be considered as a start of work are: Days spent in “homeoffice” after illness, vacation leave taken after illness, days of officially ordered isolation for which there is no incapacity for work, or following child-sick days.
+Also to be considered as a start of work are: Days spent in “homeoffice” after illness, vacation leave taken after illness, or following child-sick days.

 Early starts are not permitted.
 Even if this is possible in principle, the employer has to permit early entry into service; the employer is subject to its duty of care here, and the employer would also be obligated to a claim for damages (in particular regarding third parties) in the event of a possible accident at work.
 Even though there are different risks due to the different work situations (laboratory activities, teaching, administrative activities, crafts), the University of Bremen has decided not to differentiate between them and has adopted a uniform regulation for all employees.